mydafzal/maidaNSiddique/README.md

-### Hi there 👋 My name is Maida and I'm a full stack developer!
+### Hi there 👋  My name is Maida and I'm a front-end developer!

 - 🔭 I’m currently working on ...
 ReactJS
 - 🌱 I’m currently learning ...
 NodeJS